Swiss central bank chief quits over wife's currency deal

 FOUGHT LIKE A LION

-In a statement, his wife Kashya apologized to the Swiss people and to her husband for costing him his job.
+In a statement, his wife Kashya apologised to the Swiss people and to her husband for costing him his job.

 "I failed my husband by not considering the perception of a 'conflict of interest' created by my purchase of dollars," she said.
 "My husband is a man of the utmost integrity, and I deeply regret that my actions might have led anyone to question this."